Can EB2 Priority Date be Ported to EB1?

 Potential Risks and Benefits of Porting

 As with any significant decision in the immigration process, porting an EB2 priority date to an EB1 application comes with its own set of potential risks and benefits.
 Understanding these factors is crucial for applicants considering this pathway, as it can significantly influence their immigration journey and future opportunities in the United States.
+It is also important to maintain your green card status, especially when traveling internationally, as issues can arise during re-entry if certain precautions are not taken.
 This section will outline the key advantages and potential pitfalls associated with porting priority dates between the EB2 and EB1 visa categories.

 What Could Go Wrong?